 The Northeast Oregon Housing Authority is a Section 8 and Public Housing Public Housing Agency in La Grande, Oregon.

-As of March 31st, 2016 the Northeast Oregon Housing Authority manages 792 active Housing Choice Vouchers.
+As of the most recent VMS report, Northeast Oregon Housing Authority manages 779 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 |Standard||Homeownership||Tenant Protection||Ported Out||VASH|